 Panel shutters do not have louvers like the other two styles.
 Instead, they may have cutouts that let some light in to the room.
 To allow in the full amount of light, they must opened.
 Therefore, they do not allow for much control over the amount of light.
 There are some versions that are a hybrid design with louvers on the top or bottom half of the panel.

 The four most popular materials for shutters are: solid wood, engineered wood, polywood and vinyl.

-Solid wood shutters most often are made of basswood, a lightweight hardwood with a consistent color and a tight grain that naturally resists moisture and takes stain or paint well.
+Today’s solid wood shutters are typically made of basswood, which is a lightweight material that ensures a consistent color and a tight grain that is both resistant to moisture and accepts common household paint or stains easily.
 However, there are exotic wood options such as bamboo, mahogany, cherry, etc.

-Engineered wood shutters are made of wood strands and fibers that are bonded together to produce a composite unit both stronger and stiffer than natural wood.
-They come prefinished and have either a smooth or wood-grain finish.
+Modern engineered wood shutters are constructed using common wood strands and fibers that have been bonded together in an innovative process.
+The result is a composite unit that is both tougher and straighter than natural wood shutters.
+Most come prefinished with a smooth or wood-grain finish out of the box.

 What Is Your Budget?